BLCM/bl3mods/Aaron0000/Balands/README.md

 ---------------------
 Bekah - No change.

-Blade Fury - Melee portion of the damage reduced to 17.5% of card damage, melee damage bonus no longer factors in gear or skill bonuses.
+Blade Fury - Melee damage bonus no longer factors in gear or skill bonuses.

- ┗----Rationale: The damage on this has been specifically adjusted to not be superior to standard melee for overall damage.
-It is to be used primarily for when you can't reach out and melee something with fisticuffs.

 Clairovoyance - No change.